telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface.md

 }
 ```

-Gets the log4j configuration (relevant parts, as the logging level or the appender names and layouts) given a parameter `verbose` with a true value. `false` value is invalid.
+Instead, if parameterized with `verbose=true` gets the log4j configuration (relevant parts, as the logging level or the appender names and layouts.

 ```
 GET http://<cygnus_host>:<management_port>/admin/log?verbose=true